RafaelCartenet/MCQbot/README.md

 Who was the really first president of the United States ?;Abraham Lincoln;Benjamin Franklin;George Washington;3
 ```

-Data can be found in the data subfile, that contains only for know a little french dataset that I have been using.
+Data can be found in the **data/** subdir, that contains only for know a little french dataset that I have been using.
 **Feel free to use it, improve it, or create new ones and share them.**

 ## Installation